oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

 All kernels have finished for run 4
 Execution time: 7.12956 ms
 Output Throughput: 561.045 MB/s
-Compression Ratio: 1021.26
+Compression Ratio: 1021.26:1
 >>>>> Throughput Test: PASSED <<<<<

 PASSED
 ```

 NOTE: When running on the FPGA emulator, the *Execution time* and *Throughput* do not reflect the design's actual hardware performance. <br>
 NOTE: The throughput of the decompression engine is highly dependant on the compression ratio of the input file, more specifically on the amount of LZ77 compression.
-The throughput test reports the *maximum* throughput, since it is decompressing a highly compressed file.
-When decompressing other files, it is expected that the throughput will be lower.
+The file chosen for this test has a very high amount of LZ77 compression, and was chosen to demonstrate the *maximum* throughput achievable with this implementation.
+When decompressing other files, the throughput may be somewhat lower.

 ## Additional Design Information
 ### Source Code Breakdown
 The following source files can be found in the `src/` sub-directory.

 | File                            | Description
 |:---                             |:---
-|`main.cpp`                       | Contains the `main()` function and the top-level launching, validation, and performance measurements.
+|`main.cpp`                       | Contains the `main()` function which launches the kernels, validates the results, and measures performance.
-|`byte_bit_stream.hpp`            | A bitstream class that has 8-bits (a byte) written in and a dynamic number of bits read.
+|`byte_bit_stream.hpp`            | A bitstream class that accepts one byte (8 bits) at a time and allows a variable number of bits to be read out on each transaction.
-|`byte_stacker.hpp`               | A kernel that accepts between 0 and N elements per cycle, buffers N elements locally, and writes out N elements when possible.
+|`byte_stacker.hpp`               | A kernel that accepts between 0 and N elements per cycle and combines them to output N elements at a time.
-|`common.hpp`                     | Functions common across the design.
+|`common.hpp`                     | Contains functions and data structures that are common across the design.
 |`gzip_decompressor.hpp`          | The top-level file for the GZIP decompressor.
 This file launches all of the GZIP kernels.
 |`gzip_header_data.hpp`           | A class to store the GZIP header data.
 |`gzip_metadata_reader.hpp`       | A kernel that streams in a GZIP file, parses and strips the GZIP header and footer metadata, and streams the payload into the DEFLATE decompressor engine.